ThomasMott/tmtodesign/projects/petlet.md

 	</figcaption>
 </figure>

-## Outcome

-The main goal of the project was to improve the lives of people who are caring for multiple pets.
-Our team achieved this by producing an app that linked key care components for each pet onto one system.
+Our team produced a high fidelity prototype app that linked key care components for each pet onto one system.
 Owners could easily access pet services such as veterinarians and petsitters, set tasks and routines for their pets; and while away, delegate those tasks to relevant carers remotely to monitor progress.

+The deliverables were handed over to Tails to continue development in house.

 <figure>
 	<img